 Wialon provides an opportunity to track a unit that moves along a route and is supposed to visit definite check points in a predefined or arbitrary order, at a definite time or without any strict schedule.

-To use the Routes module, it is important to understand the meaning of the terms route, schedule, round and the difference between them.
+To use the Routes module, it is important to understand the meaning of the terms route, schedule, ride and the difference between them.

-To configure a route, perform the steps described below.
+To configure a route, perform the following steps.

 When everything is configured properly, you can monitor the unit performance on the route in different ways: